rivki-beker/meetings-app/README.md

 ### API Endpoints

-- `POST /login` - Authenticate a user.
+- `POST /login` - Authenticate a user with `name` and `password`.
+Returns `200` for valid credentials (`name: "admin"`, `password: "123456"`), otherwise returns `401`.
-- `GET /business` - Get business details.
-- `POST /business` - Update business details.
-- `GET /services` - Retrieve services.
-- `POST /services` - Add a new service.
+- `POST /appointment` - Add a new appointment.
+Checks for appointment availability.
+Returns `200` if successful, otherwise returns `400` if the time is not available.
-- `GET /appointments` - Retrieve appointments.
+- `GET /appointments` - Retrieve a list of all scheduled appointments.
-- `POST /appointments` - Schedule a new appointment.
+- `POST /service` - Add a new service.
+Returns `200` if successful, otherwise returns `400` if the service already exists.
+- `GET /services` - Retrieve a list of all services.
+- `POST /businessData` - Add or update business details.
+Returns the updated business data.
+- `PUT /businessData` - Update business details.
+Returns the updated business data.
+- `GET /businessData` - Retrieve business details.

 ## Frontend (React + Vite)